DIG-Kaust/MLgeoscience/docs/lectures/1_intro.md

 - **Unsupervised Learning**: learn patterns from unlabelled data.
 These methods have been shown to be able to find compact internal representation of the manifold the input data belongs to.
 Such compact representations can become valuable input features for subsequent tasks of supervised learning.
-We will get into the mathematical details of this family of models in the second part of our course.
+In the context of deep learning, unsupervised models may even attempt to estimate the entire probability distribution of the dataset or how to generate new, indipendent samples from such distribution.
+We will get into the mathematical details of these families of models in the second part of our course.

+- **Semi-supervised Learning**: it lies in between the other other learning paradigms as it learns from some examples that include a target and some that do not.

 Input data can also come in 2 different types: